 Use of SSM requires that the network intermediate systems explicitly support it.
-Additionally, hosts are required to support the IGMPv3 extensions for SSM and applications and RMT implementations will need to support use of IGMPv3 including management of the <sourceAddr:dstMcastAdd> "channel" identifier.
+Additionally, hosts operating systems are required to support the IGMPv3/MLDv2 extensions for SSM, and the CDP implementations need to support the IGMPv3/MLDv2 API, including management of the <srcAddr; dstMcastAddr> "channel" identifiers.

-RMT protocols such as NORM that use signaling from receivers to multicast senders will need to use unicast addressing for feedback messages.
+CDP such as NORM that use signaling from receivers to multicast senders will need to use unicast addressing for feedback messages.
 In the case of NORM, its timer-based feedback suppression requires support of the sender NORM_CMD(REPAIR_ADV) message to control receiver feedback.
 In some topologies, use of unicast feedback may require some additional latency (increased backoff factor) for safe operation.
 The security of the unicast feedback from the receivers to sender will need to be addressed separately since the IP multicast model, including SSM, does not provide the sender knowledge of authorized group members.